-One full-time day custodian, one full-time evening custodian, and one part-time evening custodian are assigned to Tokay Elementary and are responsible for keeping classrooms and facilities clean, safe, and in good repair and working order.
-Each morning before students arrive on campus, the day custodian inspects facilities for graffiti, safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-Restrooms are checked frequently throughout the day and cleaned as needed.
-The principal and custodians communicate regularly regarding campus maintenance and safety issues.
+One full-time day custodian and three full-time evening custodians are assigned to Southridge Tech Middle School and are responsible for keeping classrooms and facilities clean, safe, and in good repair and working order.
+Each morning before students arrive on campus, one campus security officer and the assistant principal inspect facilities for graffiti, safety hazards, or other conditions that need attention prior to students and staff entering school grounds.
+The day custodian checks restrooms every hour for cleanliness and supplies; after each class period, restrooms are checked by the campus security officers who notify the custodian when restrooms need to be cleaned or restocked.
+The assistant principal, campus security officers, and custodians communicate daily regarding campus maintenance and safety issues.

 Daily housekeeping and cleaning takes place in the evening.
-When students and staff are on school break, custodial teams focus on deep cleaning of carpets, floors, windows, restrooms, and other major components of the campus.
+When students and staff are on intersession or school break, custodial teams focus on deep cleaning of carpets, floors, windows, restrooms, and other major components of the campus.

 An electronic work order process is in place for non-routine school repairs and maintenance projects.
-School staff submit work orders to the school secretary who forwards all work orders to the district's maintenance department.
-Upon receipt, the district maintenance department identifies the scope of the project and then assigns the project to either district maintenance technicians/specialists or site custodians.
+School staff submit work orders to the school facilities secretary who forwards all work orders to the assistant principal in charge of facilities.
+Upon approval, the work orders are submitted to the district's maintenance department who identifies the scope of each project and then assigns the project to either district maintenance technicians/ specialists or site custodians.

 Each site custodian is capable of handling general repairs; projects requiring specialists or third party contractors are completed by the district's maintenance department.
 Emergency repairs are typically resolved immediately by either school custodians or district maintenance specialists.